 Data matching involves comparing computer records held by one body against other computer records held by the same or another body to see how far they match.
 This is usually personal information.
 Computerised data matching allows potentially fraudulent claims and payments to be identified.
 Where a match is found it indicates that there is an inconsistency that requires further investigation.
 No assumption can be made as to whether there is fraud, error or other explanation until an investigation is carried out.
-Data is handled in accordance with the council's: Fair Processing Notice for Data Matching (pdf 137kb)

-We participate in the Cabinet Office’s National Fraud Initiative: a data matching exercise to assist in the prevention and detection of fraud.
+This council participates in the Cabinet Office’s National Fraud Initiative: a data matching exercise to assist in the prevention and detection of fraud.
 We are required to provide particular sets of data to the Minister for the Cabinet Office for matching for each exercise.
 Further details may be found at:

 National Fraud Initiative Guidance (external website)

 The use of data by the Cabinet Office in a data matching exercise is carried out with statutory authority under Part 6 of the Local Audit and Accountability Act 2014.
 It does not require the consent of the individuals concerned under the Data Protection Act 1998.

 Data matching by the Cabinet Office is subject to a Code of Practice.
 This may be found at:

 Cabinet Office - Code of Data Matching Practice (external website)